Gaza and Israel residents struggle through a new reality | DW | 14.05.2021

-Hostilities broke out between Hamas and Israel less only days ago.
-Swift escalations have since left civilians on both sides trying to come to terms with the maddening unpredictability.
+Hostilities broke out between Hamas and Israel less than a week ago.
+But a swift escalation has left civilians on both sides trying to come to terms with the maddening unpredictability.
 Tania Krämer reports from Israel.

 Up until Monday, the mood in Gaza was festive, despite the coronavirus pandemic, as the end of Ramadan drew nearer.